Lewis-Allen-2001/didit-reddit-upvote-example/README.md

 - [ ] User following
 - [ ] User feed (posts from users you follow)
 - [ ] User flair

+For this assignment, I was able to meet several key requirements.
+I successfully implemented the core functionality of the Reddit-style upvote system, allowing users to upvote and downvote posts.
+Additionally, I ensured that the system updated dynamically without requiring a page refresh, which aligned with the project goals of creating an interactive user experience.

+# Unmet Requirements or Goals:
+One goal I wasn’t fully able to achieve was optimizing the API response time.
+While the upvote system worked, there were moments when the UI took a little longer to reflect changes, especially under slower network conditions.

+# Challenges and Difficulties:

+The main challenge was balancing real-time updates with performance.
+I found it difficult to implement an efficient solution that minimized lag while ensuring accurate API synchronization.
+Managing state between the client-side and server-side was another tricky aspect, particularly when dealing with multiple votes at once.
+I plan to research more efficient state management techniques to overcome this in future iterations.